Lazy-256/PoshZabbixTools/docs/Functions/Get-ZabbixTemplate.md

 ```

 ### -Name
-Specifies one or more hosts by host name.
+Specifies one or more templates by template name.
 You can use wildcard characters.

 ```yaml